On this page:

 Per Internal Revenue Service Instructions for Form 8863, education credits are based on the amount of adjusted qualified education expenses paid in 2018 (e.g. check, cash, credit cards, loans) for academic periods beginning in 2018 or the first 3 months of 2019.

-Please note any amount paid in 2016 or 2018 cannot be included as qualified education expenses when computing 2017 education credits.
-Wright State University has elected to reflect Amounts Billed in Box 2 of Form 1098-T versus Amounts Paid in Box 1.
-Therefore, the actual amount of qualified educational expenses paid during the calendar year must be determined.
+Please note any amount paid in 2017 or 2019 cannot be included as qualified education expenses when computing 2018 education credits.
+Due to a change to institutional reporting requirements under federal law, beginning with the tax year 2018, we will report in Box 1 of Form 1098-T the amount of Qualified Tuition and Related Expenses (QTRE) you paid during the year.

-Additional information regarding your student account activity can be found by logging onto WINGS and WINGS Express (wings.wright.edu).
-After logging onto WINGS, click the WINGS Express icon.
+Additional information regarding your student account activity can be found by logging onto WINGS and WINGS Express.

 - Students can view 1098-T statements online by clicking "IRS 1098-T Tax Notification" under the "Student Fees" link, then enter tax year and click "Submit".

 Wright State University cannot offer tax advice; therefore, we encourage students to consult with a tax advisor to determine eligibility for any educational tax benefit.
 Additional information regarding Education Tax Benefits can be found at http://www.irs.gov/ by searching for education tax benefits.